dcpark02/crystalBlue/README.md

 ## _prereq to run the code_
 1. prerequeiste:

-   install the Node.js with NPM, version >= 18
+   Ensure Node.js with NPM is installed (version >= 18).

-2. install the vite framework for frontend
+2. Install the Vite framework for frontend using the command:
      ```
    npm create vite@latest
      ```
-3. Clone the repo or download the ZIP:
+3. Clone the repository or download the ZIP:
     ```
     git clone [github https url]
     ```
-4. install packages for frontend and backend:
+4. Install packages for frontend and backend:

    cd to the frontend folder and then run:
    ```